Skip to main content

 Run a node

-We provide instructions on running a node using a Docker image, a pre-written Dockerfile, or without Docker.
+We provide instructions on running a node using a Docker image.
 Although running the node on "bare metal" can give slight performance benefits, we recommend using the published Docker image as it’s the easiest option.

 Docker Image